vegaprotocol/documentation/docs/concepts/trading-on-vega/margin.md

 * Decay weight is a parameter controlling to what extent observation time impacts the weight in the mark price calculation.
 0 implies uniform weights.
 * Decay power is a parameter controlling how quickly the weight assigned to older observations should drop.
 The higher the value, the more weight is assigned to recent observations.
 * Cash amount, in asset decimals, used in calculating the mark price from the order book.
 The cash amount is a sample value to be set depending on the market's expected liquidity/volume.
+This value should be the margin amount of the expected typical trade size, at maximum leverage.
+For example, take a BTC/USDT market.
+If the traders would typically use 10 USDT for margin at maximum leverage (on a 100x market this would mean trade notional of 1000 or about 0.02 BTC if BTCUSD is 50000) with a typical trade of 0.02 BTC, then it should be set to 10 USDT.
-    How it's used:
+    * How it's used:
         a.
 Chosen cash amount is scaled by the market's leverage
         b.
 The execution price of a theoretical buy market order of the notional in a. is used alongside
         c.
 The execution price of a theoretical sell market order of the notional in a.
         d. mark price = 0.5 x (b. + c.)
 * Weights determine how much weight goes to each composite price component.
 The order of sources used is as follows: price by trades, price by book, oracle_1, ... oracle_n, median price.
 * Staleness tolerance for data source.
 How long a price source is considered valid.
 This uses one entry for each data source, such that the first is for the trade-based mark price, the second is for the order book-based price, and the third is for the first oracle, followed by any other data source staleness tolerance.
 * Type of composite price, weighted, median or last trade.